yanyan666666/Miniproject1-RimpalYan/GitTutorialPart2.md

 _Gives some information about the remote `<name>`._

+Detailed description of the command `git remote` can be found [here](https://git-scm.com/docs/git-remote).

 ### 11. git status

 This command lists all the files that have to be committed.